Riey/kime/README.md

 #### GTK

-Typically, this step is not necessary when kime is installed from binary package because most Linux distros does these steps themselves.
+Typically, this step is not necessary when kime is installed from the binary package because most Linux distros do these steps themselves.

 ```sh
 # for gtk3